Blog Archive

 Etsy Shop Banner

 In the mid-80s, I was stationed at Tyndall AFB.
-My workshop was on the patio at the back of our home.
-I would drag my Shopsmith out onto the patio and run a power cord out the window.
-My workbench was some rickety sawhorses with a few 2x4s laid across them.
-For an assembly table, I sometimes used the trampoline we had for the kids.
-It was not the best work table, but it was huge, and if it rained, I didn't need to put it away.
+My workshop was on the patio behind our home.
+I would drag my Shopsmith out and run a power cord through the window.
+My workbench was made of rickety sawhorses and 2x4s.
+For an assembly table, I sometimes used the kids' trampoline.
+It wasn't the best, but it was huge and didn't need to be put away if it rained.